bob123456678/TrainControl/Readme.md

 ## Changelog

 * v2.3.4 [Beta]
+    - Locomotives can now be converted to multi-units (linked to others) via right-click or Control+L
+        - Linked locomotives can have a speed multiplier
+        - Linked locomotives can be reversed
     - Accessory database
         - Warnings will now be shown in the log if an accessory address is out of range (>= 256)
         - Accessories with invalid addresses will now be automatically removed from the internal database at startup